 Badger Facts: History

-Before the onset of the Ice Age, giant badgers (4 m tall approx.) roamed across a land dominated by dinosaurs.
-These prehistoric badgers, Meles meles rex, did not burrow beneath the ground.
-However, when the Ice Age began, giant badgers sought refuge in the warm depths of the earth.
+Before the onset of the Ice Age, giant badgers roamed across a land dominated by dinosaurs.
+On average, they were 4 meters tall at the shoulder.
+These prehistoric badgers, Meles meles rex, did not naturally burrow beneath the ground.
+But when the Ice Age began, giant badgers sought refuge in the warm depths of the earth.
 Here they stayed for approximately 587 years, slowly shrinking.

 Fossil records indicate that the badger originates in the Americas.
 Archeologists, biologists and philanthropists have formed various theories as to how the badger migrated to Asia and the European subcontinent.
 The three most common theories are: